luis-neira/clean-architecture-model-ts/README.md

 version: 'v2.0.0'

 ## Description
-This is my attempt to implement Uncle Bob's clean architecture in TypeScript.
-This version follows proper RESTful architecture.
-* Runs on port 5000
+This is my attempt at creating a RESTful API implementing Uncle Bob Martin's clean architecture in TypeScript.
+I do not use any third pary packages for inversion of control, like InversifyJS.
+I use dependency injection in order to mantain a one-way flow of dependecy.
+I also use interfaces to satisfy Bob Martin's requirement of "use case ouput/input ports", which are then implemented by their use cases.

+* Web Delivery Mechanism
+    * Express.js
 * Database Repositories
     * In-memory
     * Sequelize